 Amazon Cloud Drive Alternative Options

-Amazon Cloud Drive is a basic cloud storage service, ideal for home use.
+As our Amazon Cloud Drive review highlights, Amazon Drive is a basic cloud storage service, ideal for home use.
 The first main alternative that comes to mind is Dropbox.
-Although Amazon Cloud Drive now has syncing functions, Dropbox still has superior file syncing.
+Although Amazon Drive now has syncing functions, Dropbox still has superior file syncing.
 It’s also easier to control file access with Dropbox.
-On the other hand, if you’re interested in unlimited storage space, Amazon Cloud Drive is a smarter choice, since it’s cheaper that Dropbox overall.
+On the other hand, if you’re interested in unlimited storage space, Amazon Cloud Drive is a smarter choice, since it’s cheaper than Dropbox overall.
 You can read more about the pros and cons of using Dropbox in our review.

 To conclude our Amazon Cloud Drive review article, we have to say that we were a bit disappointed by this cloud-based service.
 It has a lot of nice pics and clips management functions like the timeline option, and the camera roll backup feature.

 However, when it comes to storing other types of files, there are better options out there.
-We would recommend using Amazon Cloud Drive mainly if you are a frequent Amazon customer, as the integration does provide Amazon customers with some benefits.
+We would recommend using Amazon Drive mainly if you are a frequent Amazon customer, as the integration does provide Amazon clients with some benefits.

 We’d like to hear your opinion.
 Is there anything we left out from our Amazon Cloud Drive review?
 What do you think about this cloud service?